Precancels of Great Britain

 As mentioned above and illustrated again here, the majority of my examples of the 1879 upright T.O.2 are on stamps with Dawson & Sons perfins.

-I now have an 1860 T.O.2 with a D&S perfin, so we have T.O.2 associated with three different companies.
+I now have a couple of the 1860 type T.O.2 with a D&S perfin, so we have T.O.2 associated with three different companies.

 W.H.Smith & Son.